iammukeshmahato/CS155/README.md

 Write a test program that prompts the user to enter a sequence of numbers ending with 0, and invokes this method to return the largest number in the input.

+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2011/MaxArrayList.java) to view the code.

 ## 11.6 Use ArrayList

 Write a program that creates an ArrayList and adds a Loan object, a Date object, a string, and a Circle object to the list, and use a loop to display all the elements in the list by invoking the object’s toString() method.

+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2011/UsingArrayList.java) to view the code.

 ## 11.10 (Implement MyStack using inheritance)

 In Listing 11.10, MyStack is implemented using composition.
 Define a new stack class that extends ArrayList.
 Draw the UML diagram for the classes and then implement MyStack.
+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2011/MyStack.java) to view the code.

 Write a test program that prompts the user to enter five strings and displays them in reverse order.

+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2011/TestStack.java) to view the code.

 ## Assignment 12

 ## 12.1 (NumberFormatException) Listing 7.9

 Calculator.java, is a simple commandline calculator.
 Note that the program terminates if any operand is nonnumeric.

 Write a program with an exception handler that deals with nonnumeric operands; then write another program without using an exception handler to achieve the same objective.
 Your program should display a message that informs the user of the wrong operand type before exiting (see Figure 12.12).
 FIGURE 12.12 The program performs arithmetic operations and detects input errors.

+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2012/CalculatorWithException.java) to view the code.

+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2012/CalculatorWithoutException.java) to view the code.

+## 12.2 (InputMismatchException)

-*12.2 (InputMismatchException) Write a program that prompts the user to read two integers and displays their sum.
+Write a program that prompts the user to read two integers and displays their sum.
 Your program should prompt the user to read the number again if the input is incorrect

+Click [here](https://github.com/iammukeshmahato/CS155/blob/main/Program%2012/SumWithRetry.java) to view the code.